What is Employee Burnout?

 Whether it’s the amount of workload, salary, management style, or overall atmosphere in the workplace, HR needs to flesh out all these issues with the concerned departments and the affected employees to help them avoid the undesirable impact of burnout across the organisation.

-Combat burnout in your organisation with intelligent insights
+Understand burnout in your organisation with intelligent absence insights